Amartus/yang2swagger/README.md

 from inside that directory run the following:

 ```
-docker run -it -v $(pwd):/usr/src/yang yang2swagger <arguments>
+docker run -it -v $(pwd):. yang2swagger <arguments>
 ```

-Where `<arguments>` can either be the arguments for the jar file, enclosed in quotes, or `EXTRACT_JAR` if you need to extract the JAR file to the mounted docker volume.

 ### Maven integration ###

+**The maven integration plugins were not thoroughly checked in current release.
+Please raise any issues as a github tracker.**

 You can generate ```yaml.swagger``` as part of resource generation step in your maven module.
 You can also choose the name by editing base-module and swagger-format additionalConfigs.
 To do so please add following plugin configuration to your project: